hackclub/hackclub/workshops/country-list-app/README.md

 </html>
 ```

-**NOTE:** `You can copy paste the code above` But, never copy-paste a non-clear code or the code you did not understand.
+**NOTE:** `You can copy-paste the code above` But, never copy-paste a non-clear code or the code you did not understand.
 A brief explanation of the html boilerplate at the top is as simple as having `css` file linked at the `<head>` section of the html along with the title element to show web title and the main element for the purpose of semantic and web page accessibilities.
 Followed by a <div> element with a class attribute of card which shall hold every country flags and names and lastly linked with a javascript `script` file that will do all the magic, just before the </body> closing tag.

 ## The StyleSheet